reactioncommerce/reaction-docs/developer/components/API.md

 replaceComponent("MainDropdown", MyCustomDropdown);
 ```

 In the example above, all of the original class methods and state handlers that exist in the `MainDropdown` class will still be available and the only customization will be on the methods that you specifically define (the `render()` method in this example).
-This is extremely helpful if you only want to change one small detail about complex component, but you don't want to have to rewrite the entire thing from scratch.
+This is extremely helpful if you only want to change one small detail about a complex component, but you don't want to have to rewrite the entire component from scratch.

 # API